Who Framed Roger Rabbit: Writing

 Price and Seaman were brought aboard to continue writing the script once Spielberg and Zemeckis were hired.
 For inspiration, the two writers studied the work of Walt Disney and Warner Bros.
 Cartoons from the Golden Age of American animation, especially Tex Avery and Bob Clampett cartoons.
 The Cloverleaf streetcar subplot was inspired by Chinatown.
-Price and Seaman said that "the Red Car plot, suburb expansion, urban and political corruption really did happen," Price stated.
+Price and Seaman said that "the Red Car plot, suburb expansion, urban and political corruption really did happen".
 "In Los Angeles, during the 1940s, car and tire companies teamed up against the Pacific Electric Railway system and bought them out of business.
 Where the freeway runs in Los Angeles is where the Red Car used to be."
 In Wolf's novel Who Censored Roger Rabbit?, the toons were comic-strip characters rather than movie stars.

 During the writing process, Price and Seaman were unsure of whom to include as the villain in the plot.
-They wrote scripts that had either Jessica Rabbit or Baby Herman as the villain, but they made their final decision with the newly created character Judge Doom.
+They wrote scripts that had either Jessica Rabbit or Baby Herman as the villain, but ultimately chose the newly created character Judge Doom.
 Doom was supposed to have an animated vulture sit on his shoulder, but this was deleted due to the technical challenges this posed.
-Doom would also have a suitcase of 12 small, animated kangaroos that act as a jury, by having their joeys pop out of their pouches, each with letters, when put together would spell YOU ARE GUILTY.
+Doom would also have a suitcase of 12 small, animated kangaroos that act as a jury (a play on "kangaroo court"), by having their joeys pop out of their pouches, each with letters, when put together would spell YOU ARE GUILTY.
 This was also cut for budget and technical reasons.